Wednesday, June 10, 2020

 Muslims leaders also appeared before the council and spoke their approval for the Noahide Laws, Jews have deceptively been bringing Muslims under their Noahide fold, perhaps to use their manpower to spread and implement the doctrine (here, here & here).
 The Sanhedrin states that the timing for the propagation of Noahidism is perfect since now the Jews have access to world communications systems and can convert the globe very quickly.
 Finally, the Noahides announce their plans to use books and documentaries to indoctrinate children using science presented through the lens of the Torah.
 India, as well be shown, is one of their targets.

-Indian Noahide Delegation Led By Dr. K.P.S.
-Gill
+Indian Noahide Delegation Led By Bud Gill

 Sanhedrin Recognizes Council